jacebenson/jace.pro/content/post/2020-04-28-what-is-glidequery/index.md

 */
 ```

 So, yea.
-That's intersteing.
+That's interesting.
 Before you go and look if you can use this in your instance, you probably don't have it yet.
-To get it, enable the SAM and SAAS plugings.
+To get it, enable the SAM and SAAS plugins.

 The methods are exposed and is written in a interesting way.
 I suggest you check it out.

 This brings up the big question, is GlideRecord going away?
 No.  I don't think so.
-This seems to be just a wrapper to allow chainable calls to query the data.
+This seems to be just a wrapper to allow chain-able calls to query the data.
 Maybe as the Now Experience comes up this will be used more in that but I don't think so.
 I think this is just a wrapper some team made to make their code look one way.

-In anycase, I wanted to write this down so if anyone looks for it something comes up, because as of now, it's not written down anywhere.
+In any case, I wanted to write this down so if anyone looks for it something comes up, because as of now, it's not written down anywhere.